Introduction

 Research

-I list me first- or corresponding-author articles below.
+I list my first- or corresponding-author articles below.
 They are grouped by topics.

 Survey data